Star Wars Galaxies Chronicles

 Psbyran, 8-11-02

-Unfortunately, individuals had real life things to take care of during the development months of SWG.
-A few months doesn’t seem like much but it’s a substantial amount of time when waiting on a game that kept being delayed.
-RobotConstructer just quit one day and there was a large shake-up.
+Unfortunately, individuals had real-life things to take care of during the development of SWG.
+A few months doesn’t seem like much, but it’s a substantial amount of time when waiting on a game that kept being delayed.
+RobotConstructer just quit one day, and there was a large shake-up.
 Our following had grown to well over 100 active players.
 There were already rifts beginning to take place.

 The idea man himself had the greatest idea, and that was to create Grandor.
 Where would I be, what happen to this PA, would I still play swg?
 Robotconstructer quit Grandor simply sending me a message on ICQ today.
 I forgot to save it but he said, he doesn’t want to play swg no more and he doesn’t have the time.
 I would like to thank Robo though.
 Without him, this PA would go nowhere and in fact there wouldn’t be a Grandor.
 I, the mayor of Grandor, still remain by its side as its best leader.
 Whatever it takes, I will never leave this PA until the day I die or swg 2 comes out :-).